StanfordLegion/sapling-guide/README.md

 Some things to keep in mind while using the machine:

+### 0. Hardware Differences

+As of the May 2023 upgrade, we now maintain uniform software across the machine (e.g., the module system below, and the base OS).
+However, the head node and compute nodes still use different generations of Intel CPUs.
+It is usually possible to build compatible software, as long as you do not specify an `-march=native` flag (or similar) while building. **However, note that Legion and Regent set `-march=native` by default and should not be expected to work.** There are two possible solutions to this:

+ 1. Build on a compute node.
+(See below for how to launch an interactive job.)

+ 2. Disable `-march=native`.

+    * For Legion, with Make build system: set `MARCH=broadwell`
+    * For Legion, with CMake build system: set `-DBUILD_MARCH=broadwell`
+    * For Regent: requires modifications to Terra, so it is easiest to follow (1) above.

 ### 1. Module System

 Sapling has a very *minimal* module system.
 The intention is to provide